markofdao/markofdao.github.io/portfolio.md

 ---

 ## Overview
 Devs code, I write.
-Have been doing this for 3 years and don't want to stop.
+Have been doing this for 4 years and don't want to stop.
 Mostly write for blockchain products and companies because I believe they will win.

 Can handle tech posts, code samples, API docs, guides, tutorials, UX copy.
-I also run a Hive witness node and build apps for blockchain communities, which is a nice bonus.
+I used to manage a Hive validator node and develop apps for blockchain communities, which is a nice bonus.

 My recent projects are implemented via the `Docs-as-Code` methodology.
 Using this approach to documentation, I can receive and incorporate high-quality feedback from developers faster, as well as maintain the latest industry standards.